Reviews

 Items List

-Items on these lists can’t be used for both bills and invoices.
-That means you’d have to create separate items.
+Items can’t be used for both bills and invoices, requiring separate item creation.

 Project Management

-The Smarter or Sophisticated plans will add project management and basic job costing capabilities.
-Contacts, billing methods, budget, and description can all be added to a project.
+The Smarter and Sophisticated plans include project management and basic job costing capabilities.
+Projects can include contacts, billing methods, budgets, and descriptions.

-The budget can be broken down into tasks with attached expenses and the time that each task will take.
-You can add an invoice to a project and assign a project to an employee.
+Budgets can be broken down into tasks with associated expenses and time requirements.
+You can attach invoices to projects and assign projects to employees.

 Sales Tax

-ZipBooks supports VAT and the sales tax standards of a variety of other countries like Canada.
+ZipBooks supports VAT and sales tax standards for various countries, including Canada.

 Multiple Currencies